 PB: Your project title emphasizes the significance of the “American borderlands.”
 What specific borderlands do you have in mind, and how did distinctives of place and region factor into the religious lives and practices of your subjects?

 KS: My study includes two different types of borderlands.
-As Jesuit missionary work expanded, the primary areas where Jesuits settled were either border states between the slaveholding South and the North, where slavery was illegal, or on the boundaries of the West.
+As their missionary work expanded, Jesuits primarily settled in states on the boundaries of the West or bordering the slaveholding South and the North, where slavery was illegal.
 These were key locales where people fought to defend slavery but also where it was most effectively challenged.
 My work explores how the communities enslaved by the Jesuits paid attention to and utilized these tensions for the sake of their own liberty.
 Moreover, they shaped the power relationships at play between the enslaved, the Jesuits, and the people to whom the Jesuits sought to minister.
 Borderland encounters provided unique avenues for community formation and for seeking freedom.
 Bondspeople took advantage of the spaces and institutions surrounding them—such as the church, the courts, and the proximity of a free state—to pursue freedom and greater rights.
 Enslaved people in border states such as Missouri and Maryland had opportunities to mingle with a large free black population, had close access to free states, and thus had means to take advantage of the courts to sue for their freedom.

 Region also played a significant role in shaping enslaved peoples’ religious lives.
 Little survives to offer us a direct perspective of how enslaved people approached faith, but sacramental records suggest regional difference in how race and slavery shaped black Catholics’ experience of Catholicism.
 In border states like Missouri and Kentucky, for example, all recorded sacraments were entered in ledgers chronologically, but people of color were further demarcated by their skin tone or status: sometimes simply as “colored” or “black,” but also with phrases like “of the Ethiopian race,” “servant of St. Stanislaus,” “servant of ours,” or “slave of St. Louis University.”
 In a Deep South state like Louisiana, sacramental records were often entirely segregated into “white” and “colored” volumes.
 The same is reflected in sodality and confraternity records.